ForrestXie9/Lindong_Xie/_pages/about.md

 # 🔥 News
+- *2024.12*: &nbsp;🎉🎉 The paper titled ‘Customized Evolutionary Expensive Optimization: Efficient Search and Surrogate Strategies for Continuous and Categorical Variables’ has been accepted by **IEEE Transactions on Systems, Man, and Cybernetics Systems**.
 - *2024.06*: &nbsp;🎉🎉 The thesis titled ‘Research on Surrogate-Assisted Expensive Optimization Algorithms’ has been awarded the **Outstanding Master’s Thesis (Top 1%)** by Southern University of Science and Technology.
 - *2023.11*: &nbsp;🎉🎉 Lindong Xie has become a candidate for the exemplary graduate student at Southern University of Science and Technology.
 - *2023.10*: &nbsp;🎉🎉 Lindong Xie has been awarded the **National Graduate Scholarship**.